 Text messages are a convenient way to contact anyone with a mobile device.
-But holding a mobile device to type a message can be dangerous for drivers.
+However, holding a mobile device to type a message can be dangerous for drivers.
 Taking your eyes off the road, even for a few seconds, to glance at your phone is enough to lead to a collision accident.

 To address this driver risk, Pennsylvania passed an anti-texting law that went into effect in 2012.
 What are the provisions of this law, and what can you expect if you violate it?